vaegue/EDx52display_Redux/README.md

-# EDx52display
+# EDx52display Information Dense

-Reading Elite: Dangerous journal information and displaying on a Logitech X52 PRO MFD.
+Reading Elite: Dangerous journal information and displaying on a Logitech X52 PRO MFD in an more information dense way.

 Please note that this software only works with the X52 Pro.
 The regular X52 HOTAS does not support third-party software for the MFD.